Alta Vendita

-"Piccolo Tigre" is supposedly the pseudonym of a Jewish Freemason (according to George F. Dillon, a proponent of the theory a Masonic war against Christian civilisation).
+"Piccolo Tigre" is supposedly the pseudonym of a Jewish Freemason (according to George F. Dillon, a proponent of the theory of a Masonic war against Christian civilisation).

 Content

 The author, who wrote under the pseudonym "Piccolo Tigre" is also claimed to be the author of other 19th century Masonic documents.

 Outcome and legacy

-Popes Pius IX urged the Alta Vendita to be exposed to public scrutiny.
+Pope Pius IX urged the Alta Vendita to be exposed to public scrutiny.
 It was first published in Jacques Crétineau-Joly's book L'Église romaine en face de la Révolution in 1859.

 The document was popularised in the English speaking world by Monsignor George F. Dillon's 1885 book War of Anti-Christ with the Church and Christian Civilization.

 Alta Vendita was analyzed in a monograph by John Vennari.